STS Young Endeavour (1987)

 STS Young Endeavour is an Australian tall ship.
 Built by Brooke Marine (which became Brooke Yachts during the vessel's construction), Young Endeavour was given to Australia by the British government in 1988, as a gift to celebrate Australian Bicentenary.
 Although operated and maintained by the Royal Australian Navy, Young Endeavour delivers up to twenty youth development sail training voyages to young Australians aged 16 – 23 each year.
 Navy personnel staff the ship and the Young Endeavour Youth Scheme coordinate the voyage program.

 During each voyage the ship embarks up to 24 young Australians who learn the skills required to sail a square-rigged tall ship; including how to navigate, keep watch, cook in the galley, take the helm and climb the 30 m mast to work aloft, setting and furling sails.
 They are encouraged to pursue personal and team goals and challenges in an unfamiliar environment as they learn to sail a square-rigged tall ship.

 Near the end of the voyage, youth crew elect a command team who take full responsibility for Young Endeavour for 24 hours, sailing the ship along the Australian coast.
-On their last day at sea, the youth crew host a local group of youth with special needs, sharing their newfound knowledge and experience.
+On their last day at sea, the youth crew host a local group of youth with disabilities, sharing their newfound knowledge and experience.